Operational Tillage Information System (OpTIS)

 The data available using OpTIS are critically important for multiple public- and private-sector stakeholders.
 For instance, EPA and the States can use these data to track progress and better focus efforts to meet the ambitious goals of the Gulf of Mexico Hypoxia Task Force.
 Private-sector players throughout agri-food system supply chains can better understand market trends in the adoption of cover crops and specific tillage systems that impact environmental sustainability, such as GHG emissions and soil carbon sequestration.
 Conservation organizations can better understand where efforts are most needed to improve soil health and water quality outcomes.

-Dagan provides OpTIS-based data services to clients seeking to understand the adoption of conservation practices at a range of scales, from sub-field to regional.
-Please contact Dagan for more information.
+Regrow provides OpTIS-based data services to clients seeking to understand the adoption of conservation practices at a range of scales, from sub-field to regional.
+Please contact Regrow for more information.

 How does OpTIS Work?